simgrid/simgrid/docs/source/Platform_routing.rst

 behind a route between zone is exactly the same as for hosts.
 The only difference is the 2 new gateway parameters in the syntax of :ref:`pf_tag_zoneroute`.

-A zone is not a physical resource, just a collection of resources.
+A zone is not a physical resource, just a collection of resources (including other zones).
 Consequently, you need to describe the gateway, i.e. the physical resource inside the zone used for the route.
 It gives you 4 parameters to describe a zoneRoute:
   - src: The object of source zone
   - dst: The object of destination zone
   - gw_src: Gateway inside src zone.
 A Host (or router) belonging to src zone.
   - gw_dst: Gateway inside dst zone.
-A Host (or router) belonging to src zone.
+A Host (or router) belonging to dst zone.
   - links: Links that connect gw_src to gw_dst.

-.. note:: You must be careful to call zoneRoute with the correct parameters: zones for src and dst, and hosts/routers for gw_src and gw_dst
+.. note:: The gateways must be a component of the zone (either directly or member of some child sub-zone).
+SimGrid will verify these parameters when adding a route.

 .. warning:: SimGrid does not have the concept of default gateway/router.
 Each zoneRoute must describe the appropriate gateways which may be different for each route.